ThuTran-TiTi/Raisin-Classification/README.md

-# Raisin Classification Using Machine Learning
+# Raisin Classification Using Multiple Logistic Regression

 ## Introduction:
 Welcome to the Raisin Classification project repository!
 This project aims to develop a machine learning-based classification system to differentiate between two varieties of raisins: Kecimen and Besni.
 The repository contains the dataset, code, and documentation necessary to reproduce the results and further explore the classification model.